 Rainwater Management: An Introduction to the Guidebook for British Columbia

-This provides a broad-brush picture of Stormwater Planning: A Guidebook for British Columbia, released in 2002.
+Released in June 2008, Rainwater Management: An Introduction to the Guidebook for British Columbia is a short-form document that is designed to provide the reader with a broad-brush picture of Stormwater Planning: A Guidebook for British Columbia.
 The emphasis is on core concepts.
 The desired outcome is that readers will be interested in learning more by delving into the Guidebook.

-This guidance document was developed to support the curriculum for the Vancouver Island Learning Lunch Seminar Series, a precedent-setting approach to delivering peer-based education to local government practitioners in the places where they work.
+This guidance document was developed under the umbrella of the Water Sustainability Action Plan to support the curriculum for the Vancouver Island Learning Lunch Seminar Series, a precedent-setting approach to delivering continuing education to local government practitioners in the places where they work.
+Vancouver Island is the pilot region.

 The New Business As Usual